open-mpi/hwloc/.github/issue_template.md

 * How did you start your process?
 * How did it fail?
 Crash?
 Unexpected result?
 * If it crashed, please include a `gdb` backtrace if possible.
+  * Passing `CFLAGS='-g -O0'` on the configure line may make the backtrace more useful.
+  * Passing `--enable-debug` to the configure line should also enable lots of debug messages before the crash.

 ### Additional information